Search This Blog!

 KM: A quick bit of advice: I love looking at kid’s drawings and hearing them talk so passionately about their ideas.
 Never let go of that enthusiasm for creating new things!
 As you get older, it’s easy to get bogged down, you start comparing yourself to others and not everyone may like your ideas.
 It can easily become more about technique (which is still very important) and less about the concept.
 But keep plugging forward, learn, absorb and experiment, don’t let go of that boundless creativity!
 May you stay inspired all your life and always keep drawing by hand!

 ST: That’s amazing advice, Kristine!
 In short- let’s keep our ears, eyes, and heart always open for the creativity to flow.
-To learn more about Kristine Marsh please go to www.kristinemarsh.com or email her at Kristine@knightingalestudio.com.
+To learn more about Kristine Marsh please go to www.kristinemarsh.com or email her at .
 Thank you for being with us!

 Scribble Artist Interview with Airigami!